 Did you know that you can test for certain genes that may be impacting your risk for CVD?
 High levels of homocysteine and/or S-adenosylhomocysteine in the body, two molecules involved in the methionine methylation cycle (biochemical process), are associated with early atherosclerotic disease and cardiovascular events.
 Learning whether your genes are influencing these molecules, is helpful for personalizing recommendations to you.

-If you are interested in genetic testing for more personalized advice about diet, supplements and lifestyle that can help to improve your health and reduce your risk of a CVD outcome, book in to see our Dietitian Amanda Moon.
-Learn more about our Nutrigenomic testing HERE.
+If you are interested in genetic testing for more personalized advice about diet, supplements and lifestyle that can help to improve your health and reduce your risk of a CVD outcome learn more about our Nutrigenomic testing.

 Consult packages that may be of interest: